sr320/course-fish310-2015/Resilience Project/QP-lab-A-worksheet.md

 &nbsp;

+##Readings
+ - Each person from each group will choose 1 of the 4 papers to read so that the group has read all 4 papers.
-##Don't forget the reading online.
-Choose 1 paper and write a short review of it on the discussion board (No more than 1 paragraph).
-We will discuss these papers during the next Quarter Project Lab.
-If you have any questions or concerns, ask them on the discussion board!
+ - Post a short summary of the paper on the discussion board (no more than 1 paragraph)
+ - We will discuss these papers during the next Quarter Project Lab.
+ - If you have any questions or concerns, ask them on the discussion board!